RoyEun/drag-and-drop/README.md

 1. Create a fork and clone down the repo into your local repository
 2. Use ```npm install``` at the root folder to download the package dependencies
 3. Once dependencies are downloaded, run ```npm start``` to kickstart SCSS for development.
-4. When you are ready to view the changes, you can visit ```localhost:8000``` on your browser.
+4. When you are ready to view the application, you can visit ```localhost:8000``` on your browser.
 Hot reloading enabled!

 #License